brunobg/webdevbook/docs/frontend/introduction.md

   <dt>platforms/</dt>
   <dd>Build directory for native app</dd>
   <dt>public/</dt>
   <dd>Directory for public files.
-Things here will be copied as they are to the web version</dd>
+Things here will be copied as they are to the deployment package</dd>
   <dt>src/</dt>
   <dd>The actual code</dd>
   <dt>src/assets</dt>